GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 ### 3. Trim the reads

-In order to increase the mapping efficiency, only the genomic portion of the read needs to be mapped to the host reference genome.
+In order to increase the mapping efficiency, only the host genome portion of the read will to be mapped to the host reference genome.
 LTR, Linker, random tag... have to be trimmed.

 First start by removing the linker sequence from R2: